PT-Akar-Inti-Teknologi/ait-nestjs-notification/README.md

 }

 ```
-in the options parameter, there is a minimum attribute that must be set, including:
+in the options parameter, there are minimum attributes that must be set, including:
 ```
 {
   to: <email destination | string or array string[] for multiple recepient>,